Characteristics of A Good Timber

 A good timber should not absorb water and moisture from the atmosphere.

 It should be enough tough so that it can resist the shocks due to the vibrations.

 Durability is the most important quality of timber.
 Good durability property of timber ensures its capability of resisting the action of fungi, chemical and mechanical agencies.

 A good timber should be well resistant to fire, and it needs enough heat to cause a flame.

-A good timber will always be heavyweight and a lightweight timber is never good.
-A heavy weight timber indicate their good strength and sound quality.
+A good timber will always be heavyweight, and lightweight timber is never good.
+A heavy-weight timber indicates its good strength and sound quality.